ASA: Autonomous Security Analyst

 Overview

-The Autonomous Security Analyst (ASA) is an AI-powered automation solution that analyzes and triages user-reported messages.
-ASA operates like a virtual security analyst, investigating reports to the abuse mailbox and providing detailed analysis to help security teams overcome any volume of user-reported messages.
+The Autonomous Security Analyst (ASA) is an AI analyst that inspects user-reported and suspicious flagged messages, provides detailed analysis, and triages the messages to help security teams overcome any volume of user-reported messages or grey-area flagged messages.

 ASA addresses key pain points for security teams:

-• Security analysts overwhelmed by high volumes of user-reported messages can reduce the number of manual reviews required with ASA’s automated analysis.
+• Security analysts overwhelmed by high volumes of user-reported messages or gray-area flagged messages can reduce the number of manual reviews required with ASA’s automated analysis.

 • Security managers struggling with allocating resources to noise and slow response times can automate the analysis, triage, remediation, and response using ASA’s auto-remediation and auto-review along with user report auto-replies.